-The Southeast Data Assessment and Review (SEDAR) 81 operational assessment (2023) incorporated recreational landings data from MRIP-FES, and indicated that Gulf Spanish mackerel was not overfished or undergoing overfishing as of 2021.
+The Southeast Data Assessment and Review (SEDAR) 81 stock assessment (2023) incorporated recreational landings data from MRIP-FES, and indicated that Gulf Spanish mackerel was not overfished or undergoing overfishing.
+The terminal year of data in the assessment is 2021.
 The Gulf Council's SSC determined SEDAR 81 to be consistent with the best scientific information available and recommended a constant catch OFL and ABC for the 2025/2026 - 2027/2028 fishing years, in MRIP-FES data units.
-To account for scientific uncertainty, the ABC is set lower than the OFL as the projected yield at 75% of $F{SPR30\%}$ .
-This buffer is much greater (i.e., ~20%) than the buffer between the OFL and ABC (i.e., ~2%) in Alternative 1, which used a P\ of 0.434.
-Although the SSC's recommendations only go through the 2027/2028 fishing year, the regulations will remain in effect until modified by a future management action.
+To account for scientific uncertainty, the ABC is set lower than the OFL as the projected yield at 75% of F{SPR30%}.
+This buffer is much greater (i.e., ~20%) than the buffer between the OFL and ABC (i.e., ~2%) in Alternative 1.
+Although the SSC's recommendations only go through the 2027/2028 fishing year, the regulations would remain in effect until modified by a future management action.

 Alternative 1 (No Action) retains the existing OFL, ABC, and ACL, all of which are based on the previous Gulf Spanish mackerel stock assessment (SEDAR 28 2013).
-The ACL is equal to the ABC, as specified in Amendment 18 to the CMP FMP (GMFMC and SAFMC 2011).
-The OFL, ABC, and total ACL in Alternative 1 are based, in part, on MRIP-CHTS data.
-One of the major changes between the SEDAR 28 (2013) and SEDAR 81 (2023) base models is the incorporation of the MRIP-FES adjustments to the recreational catch and effort estimates, which are considered by the National Marine Fisheries Service to be consistent with the best scientific information available for Gulf Spanish mackerel.
-Therefore, retaining the OFL, ABC and total ACL under Alternative 1, which are based on MRIP-CHTS data, would be inconsistent with National Standard 2 of the Magnuson-Stevens Fishery Conservation and Management Act (2006).
-This discrepancy has led to a catch equivalency analysis to understand what the OFLs would have been in the previous SEDAR 28 assessment had MRIP-FES methodology been used.
+The stock ACL is equal to the ABC, as specified in Amendment 18 to the CMP FMP (GMFMC and SAFMC 2011).
+The OFL, ABC, and stock ACL in Alternative 1 are based, in part, on MRIP-CHTS recreational landings data.
+One of the major changes between the SEDAR 28 (2013) and SEDAR 81 (2023) base models is the incorporation of the MRIP-FES adjustments to the recreational catch and effort estimates, which are considered by the National Marine Fisheries Service (NMFS) to be consistent with the best scientific information available for Gulf Spanish mackerel.
+Therefore, retaining the OFL, ABC, and stock ACL under Alternative 1, which are based on MRIP-CHTS data, would be inconsistent with National Standard 2 of the Magnuson-Stevens Fishery Conservation and Management Act (2006).
+This discrepancy has led to a catch equivalency analysis to understand what the OFLs would have been in the previous SEDAR 28 assessment had MRIP-FES data been used.
 This catch equivalency analysis provides a basis for direct comparison between the new OFLs established in SEDAR 81, which utilizes MRIP-FES data, and the historical OFLs from SEDAR 28 which utilized MRIP-CHTS data, thus ensuring consistent and comparable management advice for Gulf Spanish mackerel.
-The catch equivalency analysis indicates that, despite recalibrating the SEDAR 28 OFLs using MRIP-FES, the catch limits set out in Alternative 1 surpass the more conservative recommendations provided by SEDAR 81.
+The catch equivalency analysis indicates that, despite recalibrating the SEDAR 28 OFLs using MRIP-FES, the catch limits set out in Alternative 1 are greater than the more conservative recommendations provided by the SSC from SEDAR 81.